 It's nothing new to state that the universe is teeming with activity and that only a very small part is visible to us.

 The big difference here will be the way to understand how this can be.
 Instead of looking at the visible and trying to work it all out, there may be another way.

 I think we have enough information to start looking at it all from a different angle.

 The invisible part

 Most activity happens at a resolution we can’t detect (yet).
-During one bit of this activity, every kind of energy, from the lightest to the very heavy, is temporarily created when the photon interacts with itself.
+During one bit of this activity, every kind of energy, from the lightest to the very heavy, is temporarily created when energy interacts with itself.
 Some of this energy is already becoming matter and antimatter particles.
-Some of them annihilate and become other particles or photons again.
+Some of it annihilates and becomes other particles or energy again.

-But some get a bit heavier, but then collapse similar to the way a sun can collapse.
-(The infinities in the formulas are real)
+But some of this gets a bit heavier, but then collapses similar to the way a sun can collapse. (the infinities in the formulas are real)